-- 12.4.1 Thoroughly clean dust and loose particles from the flat waist surface of the specimen.
-Apply the bonding compound, in accordance with the producer's directions, to the flat waist surface of the briquet by means of a paint brush. - 12.4.2 Place the half briquet, coated with bonding compound, into the mold.
-Fill the remaining space in the mold with mortar, mixed and molded as specified in 12.3.

-- 12.4.3 The time between coating the briquet with compound and casting the mortar against it shall be immediately after the compound has dried, or as recommended by the manufacturer, except when otherwise specified for a ten day waiting period. - 12.4.4 Place the filled briquet mold in the moist cabinet for 24 h, then remove the briquets from the molds. - 12.5 Test Method: - 12.5.1 Test the briquets at the following intervals: - 12.5.1.1 Dry Condition-Air cure three briquets for 14 days and test. - 12.5.1.2 Wet Condition-Air cure three briquets for 7 days, soak in water for 7 days, and test. - 12.5.2 Remove any loose particles or flash from the surfaces that will be in contact with the clips of the testing machine.
+- 12.4.1 Apply the bonding compound, in accordance with the producer's directions, to the flat waist surface of the briquet by means of a paint brush. - 12.4.2 Remove the divider from the mold.
+Place the half briquet, coated with bonding compound, into the mold.
+Fill the remaining space in the mold with gypsum plaster, mixed and molded as specified in 12.2. - 12.4.3 The time between coating the briquet with compound and casting the plaster against it shall be immediately after the compound has dried, or as recommended by the manufacturer, except when otherwise specified for a ten day waiting period. - 12.4.4 Place the filled briquet mold in the moist cabinet for not less than 16 h.
+Remove the briquets from the molds as soon as they are thoroughly hardened, but retain them in the moist cabinet for not less than 16 h. - 12.4.5 The briquets are then dried to constant weight in a forced draft oven maintained at $100 \pm 5^{\circ}F$ (38 \pm 3°C) and a relative humidity not more than 50 %. - 12.5 Test Method-Test the briquets immediately after removing them from the oven.
+Remove any loose particles or flash from the surfaces that will be in contact with the clips of the testing machine.
 Make sure the bearing surfaces of the clips are clean and free of sand, and the roller bearings are lubricated and maintained to ensure freedom of turning.
 Keep the stirrups supporting the clips free of accumulations.
 Keep the pivots in proper adjustment so that the clips swing freely on the pivots without binding the stirrups.
 Carefully center the briquets in the clips and apply the load continuously at the rate of 0.05 in.
-(1.27 mm)/min. - 12.6 Tests and Retests-Test each group of three briquets for bond strength and report the average of the three briquets.
-If the result of any one of the three tests varies more than 15 % from the average, reject it and report the average of the other two tests.
-If the results from more than one test vary more than 15 % from the average, reject the series and retest.

-12.7 Precision and Bias-Precision and bias have not been determined for the test method specified.
+(1.27 mm)/min. - 12.6 Tests and Retests-Test six briquets and report the average of the test results.
+If the result of any one of the six tests varies more than 15 % from the average, reject it and report the average of the other five tests.
+If the results from more than two tests vary more than 15 % from the average, reject the series and retest. - 12.7 Precision and Bias-Precision and bias have not been determined for the test method specified.